bdunford/concurrence/README.md

 # concurrence
-Helping to to many things at the same time.
+Helping to do many things at the same time.